martijnpoppen/com.whatsapp/README.txt

 Usage:
 - Install this app on your Homey
 - Go to add devices
-- Scan the QR code whith the Whatsapp from your mobile number
+- Scan the QR code whith the WhatsApp from your mobile number

 Current features: